Theodore Lindsay, PhD

 thlindsay1 at gmail dot com

-I have studied the neural elements of this loop at several levels, in several different model systems.
+I studied the neural elements of this loop at several levels, in several different model systems.
 Following my undergraduate degree, I investigated how sensory neurons of mice responded to the injury of bone and pancreatic cancer.
 For my doctoral work, I studied how the simple neural network of the nematode C. elegans might process noxious stimuli while the worm searches for food.

 Motor control of flight in flies